 There are several potential areas of application of duration models in the transportation field.
-These include the analysis of delays in traffic engineering (e.g., at signalized intersections, at stopsign controlled intersections, at toll booths), accident analysis (i.e., the personal or environmental factors that affect the hazard of being involved in an accident), incident-duration analysis (e.g., time to detect an incident, time to respond to an incident, time to clear an incident, time for normalcy to return), time for adoption of new technologies or new employment arrangements (electric vehicles, in-vehicle navigation systems, telecommuting, for example), temporal aspects of activity participation (e.g., duration of an activity, travel time to an activity, home-stay duration between activities, time between participating in the same type of activity), and panel-data related durations (e.g., drop-off rates in panel surveys, time between residential moves and employment moves).
+These include the analysis of delays in traffic engineering (e.g., at signalized intersections, at stopsign controlled intersections, at toll booths), accident analysis (i.e., the personal or environmental factors that affect the hazard of being involved in an accident), incident-duration analysis (e.g., time to detect an incident, time to respond to an incident, time to clear an incident, time for normalcy to return), time for adoption of new technologies or new employment arrangements (electric vehicles, in-vehicle navigation systems, telecommuting, for example), temporal aspects of activity participation (e.g., duration of an activity, travel time to an activity, home-stay duration between activities, time between participating in the same type of activity), and panel-data related durations (e.g., drop-off rates in panel surveys, time between automobile transactions, time between taking vacations involving intercity travel).